top of page

 6. Immediately after feeding the 5,000, Jesus ordered His disciples to cross over to the other side of the sea (Matt.
 14:22).

-7. While the disciples were crossing over to the other side, a strong storm arose.
-Jesus walked on water (Peter attempted to as well), and Jesus calmed the storm.
+7. A strong storm arose While the disciples were crossing over to the other side.
+Jesus walked on water (Peter also attempted to), and Jesus calmed the storm.

 8. The storm seems to have changed the course of their destination, as Scripture says that they ended up arriving in the area of Gennesaret (Matt.
 14:34–36).